top of page

 Why Having an Attorney Makes a Big Difference

-Navigating a DUI alone is risky, especially when reductions or dismissals depend on technical issues and legal arguments.
-An attorney can:
+Navigating a DUI alone is risky, especially when reductions or dismissals depend on technical legal arguments.

 • Identify mistakes in the stop or testing